-The development area and local context has been through many changes over the centuries, the redevelopment of the site creates a great opportunity to reinstate this area as a civic centre, through the creation of a lively mixed use development and set within a series of new public spaces, strengthening connections and reinforcing the local network of public space and routes which already exist.
+The development area and local context has been through a series of changes over the centuries and this redevelopment creates an opportunity to reinstate the area as a civic centre, through the creation of lively mixed uses, set within a new public realm that strengthens connections to the surrounding city and reinforces the existing local network of public routes and spaces.

 A New Civic Square as a setting for Marischal College: